 CLM versions prior to version 4 employ an iterative scheme of solving for near-surface temperature and humidity variables (Oleson et al. 2004).
-After the iterative scheme, CLM uses a matrix solution for the soil and snow temperature and moisture equations.
+After the iterative scheme, CLM uses a matrix to solve analytically for the soil and snow temperature and moisture.